Deus ex machina: Ancient examples

 Aeschylus used the device in his Eumenides but it became an established stage machine with Euripides.
-More than half of Euripides' extant tragedies employ a deus ex machina in their resolution and some critics claim that Euripides invented it, not Aeschylus.
-A frequently cited example is Euripides' Medea in which the deus ex machina is a dragon-drawn chariot sent by the sun god Helios, used to convey his granddaughter Medea away from her husband Jason to the safety of Athens.
+More than half of Euripides's extant tragedies employ a deus ex machina in their resolution and some critics claim that Euripides invented it, not Aeschylus.
+A frequently cited example is Euripides's Medea in which the deus ex machina is a dragon-drawn chariot sent by the sun god Helios, used to convey his granddaughter Medea away from her husband Jason to the safety of Athens.
 In Alcestis, the heroine agrees to give up her own life to spare the life of her husband Admetus.
 At the end, Heracles appears and seizes Alcestis from Death, restoring her to life and to Admetus.

-Aristophanes' play Thesmophoriazusae parodies Euripides' frequent use of the crane by making Euripides himself a character in the play and bringing him on stage by way of the mechane.
+Aristophanes' play Thesmophoriazusae parodies Euripides's frequent use of the crane by making Euripides himself a character in the play and bringing him on stage by way of the mechane.

 The device produced an immediate emotional response in Greek audiences.
 They would have a feeling of wonder and astonishment at the appearance of the gods, which would often add to the moral effect of the drama.